Timur-Maistermind/Machine-Learning-Roadmap/README.md

+# Machine Learning Roadmap
-# Machine Learning Roadmap.
-Step-by-Step Guide to become a Data Scientist.
+# Step-by-Step Guide to become a Data Scientist.

 The goal of the roadmap is to provide a list of resources that are enough to be a **Middle Data Scientist starting from ZERO**.
 Some parts will be useful even for Senior/Lead DS.